 8. Adorn your mantelpiece

 Bringing a bit of the outside in at Christmas always makes a home feel extra cosy (plus it's a super cheap way to decorate).

 There’s something very traditional about foraging around your garden (and the neighbours' hedges) to find bits of holly and ivy to string along the mantelpiece in a to make a Christmas garland.
 And if you can’t recreate this look from actual bits of nature, fake it with an artificial garland.

 9. Choose a traditional wreath

 Nothing says traditional Christmas like a fresh wreath of winter foliage and red berries.
 We're loving the lean towards more wild, natural styles this year like this bespoke wreath from Daylesford made with fir, eucalyptus, laurel and even some dried flowers.
-If you're making your own try popping in some rosemary too, the smell is amazing!
-Here are three easy ways to make a natural wreath – you're sure to find one you love.
+If you're making your own try popping in some rosemary too, the smell is amazing.

 10. Dress up the sofa with festive cushions

 Because you wouldn’t want your non-festive, boring, everyday cushions bringing down your Love Actually marathons would you?
 Spread the festive cheer even further by changing up your sofa cushions.